dermatty/GINZIBIX/README.md

 # GINZIBIX

-Binary newsreader for the Gnome Desktop
+A Binary newsreader for the Gnome Desktop